About

 This post is certainly a little different from my usual Marketing or CX (Customer Experience) pieces, but a number of people have asked me about this over the years, so I thought I’d write a post about it.

-While I’m certainly no expert in this area, I have earned almost 1,000,000 points to date (and spent most of them, too!) – so I must be doing something right and would love to share my tips with you.
+While I’m certainly no expert in this area, I have earned almost 1,500,000 Velocity (the partner program of Virgin Australia) frequent flyer points to date …and spent most of them, too! – so I must be doing something right and would love to share my tips with you.
 Leave a comment at the end if you have questions – and always do your own research, too.

 Frequent Flyer Points vs. Status Credits